bryanyen70/google-homepage/README.md

 # google-homepage
-This is a replica of google homepage
+This is a design replica of google homepage.

+Functionality not incorporated.